A delightful ground floor apartment in the conservation area of central Buxton with it's own garden and parking for two cars.

 So if you are in the mood to be a great adventurer or a city slicker there’s something here for you all year round.

 All ground floor.
 Two bedrooms: 1 x king-size double, 1 x twin (zip/link, can be super king-size double on request).
-Shower room with shower, basin and WC.
+Compact shower room with shower, basin and WC.
 Kitchen with dining area.
 Sitting room with dining area and woodburning stove.

 About the location